killall-q/HoloFFT/README.md

 _y_: [-√3, √3]
 _z_: [-√3, √3]

+If that bit made your eyes glaze over, just assume that no computed coordinate should go beyond ±1.
 The reason for these peculiar restrictions is so that visualizations can be arbitrarily rotated without going outside of the square render space.
-If you are not sure what all this means, just assume that no computed coordinate should go beyond ±1.
 Points outside of the domain might not be rendered.

 #### Basic Formula Components